QuaCaTeam/quaca/paper/paper.md

 # Summary

-QuaCa is an extensible library facilitating fast computation of steady-state atom-surface quantum friction.
+QuaCa is an extensible library facilitating the fast computation of steady-state atom-surface quantum friction.
 Due to its modular domain-driven structure, QuaCa can be of further use to calculate relevant quantities that are often needed in the context of electromagnetic dispersion forces.
 Quantum (or Casimir) friction is a quantum-optical fluctuation-induced force that occurs in dynamical nonequilibrium, i.e. when a number of bodies are moving relatively to one another [@pendry1997;@scheel2009].
 The frictional interaction between the moving system of interest and its environment is mediated by the (material-modified) quantum vacuum and persists even at zero temperature.